I am long overdue getting appropriate bird-safe cookware to use around my African Grey.

 The article is quite long so here’s the skinny:

-In other words for every 6 years you have a Teflon pan, your ceramic coated pan lasts 1 year.
+In other words for every 6 years, you have a Teflon pan, your ceramic coated pan lasts 1 year.

-A bit of a learning curve is reqired when cooking but stainless is bird safe (as long as your bird is not in the kitchen when you are cooking) and lasts forever.
+A bit of a learning curve is required when cooking but stainless is bird-safe (as long as your bird is not in the kitchen when you are cooking) and lasts forever.

 This is usually due to overheating the pans, learning to cook at lower temperatures makes all the difference.

 You can season a stainless pan to make it non stick by seasoning it properly as seen in the video below.

 They also can be seasoned for cooking eggs, etc. Read up on the care of stainless steel cookware online and learn to enjoy cooking again.
-Ideally you want 18/0 Stainless.
+Ideally, you want 18/0 Stainless.

 We’ve seen new stainless cookware sets from $300 – $800 on the web

-Food can get low levels of of inorganic iron if the pan is not well seasoned but that has nothing to do with issue of “fumes” that are toxic to birds.
-Cast iron pans emit no toxic fumes
+Food can get low levels of inorganic iron if the pan is not well seasoned but that has nothing to do with the issue of “fumes” that are toxic to birds.

 They require your due diligence but cook quite nicely when dealt with properly as explained in the video below.

-written by mitch rezman
+written by Mitch Rezman

-approved by catherine tobsing
+approved by Catherine Tobsing

 your zygodactyl footnote